infoslack/vimfiles/README.md

         $ make

 Now you should create a new .vimrc file in your home directory that loads the pre-configured one that comes bundled in this package.
+See this [example](https://github.com/infoslack/dotfiles/blob/master/dot/vimrc).

         $ echo "source ~/.vim/vimrc" > ~/.vimrc